 - work for a local web agency – not as a web dev but maybe in a different role and work my way up

 - read books/blogs and practice web development as much as possible

 - make some money while waiting for that dream web development job

 If you apply for a job with no commercial experience, but you have built your own website then you’ll instantly look much better than your competitor who has no experience and no website.

 * Point of note about working for free.
 Working for free to get experience is a good idea but don’t do it for too long.
 1-2 weeks is fine.
 If an agency wants you to work for 1-3 months for no pay then they are most likely taking advantage of you and the chances are there is another agency somewhere willing to pay you to do the same job.

 All web agencies are looking for people, and whilst it may be true that some are putting a hold on hiring right now due to the current financial situation, a lot more agencies are crying out for good junior web developers but they just can’t find them.
 Your mission is to seek out these people and let them know you exist and how good you are.
 You’ll save them time and money on advertising for people and you’ll save them from have to deal with recruitment agencies because they loathe that exercise.

-By no means, am I an expert on this employment.
-These are just my experiences and advice.
+By no means am I an expert on employment; these are just my experiences and advice.
 You may be a student on a fantastic university/college course teaching you everything you need to know – not all courses are crap but sadly, a lot of them are.